mrclschstr/restic-backup-docker/README.md

 Logfiles are inside the container.
 If needed you can create volumes for them.
 The command `docker logs` shows `/var/log/cron.log`.

 Additionally you can see the the full log, including restic output, of the last execution in `/var/log/backup-last.log`.
+If configured, you can find the full output of the mail notification in `/var/log/mail-last.log`.

 # Customize the Container